Small Aten Temple

 The Small Aten Temple is a temple to the Aten located in the ancient Egyptian city of Amarna.
 It is one of the two major temples in the city, the other being the Great Temple of the Aten.
 It is situated next to the King's House and near the Royal Palace, in the central part of the city.
-Original known as the Hwt-Jtn or Mansion of the Aten, it was probably constructed before the larger Great Temple.
+Originally known as the Hwt-Jtn or Mansion of the Aten, it was probably constructed before the larger Great Temple.
 Its only contemporary depiction is found in the tomb of Tutu (Amarna Tomb 8).
 Like the other structures in the city, it was constructed quickly, and hence was easy to dismantle and reuse the material for later construction.

 It was first excavated in 1931 by the Egypt Exploration Society.

 Layout

 The structure was surrounded by a large temenos enclosure wall made of large bricks measuring 37 x 19 x 14.5 cm.
 The temenos enclosed an area of 127 m by 200 m.
 On the eastern end the remains of flower beds were found, and an avenue of trees separated it from the surrounding buildings.
 The main entrance was from the west, through two massive brick pylons.
 Each pylon had slots for two flag poles.
 Walls projecting forward from the pylon gateway originally held doors.
 In the main entrance, a large area of preserved gypsum plaster was found bearing the impressions of blocks and mason's marks.
 This area of plaster was the base of a later platform with a stepped exterior approach and a ramped interior.
 The find of a ring bezel bearing the name 'Ankhkheperure' dates this to the reigns of pharaohs Smenkhkare or Neferneferuaten.
 Smaller entrances, with their own projecting walls, were found on either side of the main pylons.